LGraz/MasterThesis-Code/readme.md

 `latex/` -- the `latex`-directory for writing the thesis
 `latex/figures` -- all figures used during the thesis (and the beamer-presentation)
-`latex/sty` -- style-files to give the presentation the ETH-look
+`latex/sty` -- style-files to give the ETH-look
 `latex/tex` -- all the written text visible in the thesis

 `beamer/` -- a `latex` (beamer) presentation